 Figure 5.
-Close-up 1 demonstrating level of detail of LHD model
+Close-up 1 of LHD

 Figure 6.
-Close-up 2 demonstrating level of detail of LHD model

-Weather conditions and the day/night settings are handled in MS FS and allow the setting of any weather condition desired or the current conditions can be downloaded from the internet for any location.
+Close-up 2 of LHD Weather conditions and the day/night settings are handled in MS FS and allow the setting of any weather condition desired or the current conditions can be downloaded from the internet for any location.
 For example, Figure 7 shows the LHD in a foggy dusk condition with many of the LHD's lights on.

 Figure 7.
 Foggy Conditions at Dusk

 A beneficial aspect of the MS FS is slew mode.
 This allows the user to easily change the location of the aircraft approaching the ship without having to actually fly.
 By using simple keyboard commands one can move forward, back, left, right, up, down, etc. Of course, one can fly also using various joysticks, or add more realistic flight controls.

-3.2 Field-of-View
+Field-of-View

 The external field-of-view is available with multiple perspectives in the prototype, including:

 - From cockpit: not occluded

 - From cockpit: showing cockpit

 - From spot outside of aircraft, showing aircraft.

 The field-of-view can be easily changed while flying.

-The following figures utilize a Harrier on approach.
-Figure 8 shows the Harrier on approach showing the view from the cockpit, with the view unobstructed by the cockpit.
+Figure 8 shows a Harrier on approach showing the view from the cockpit, with the view unobstructed by the cockpit.
 Figure 9 shows the Harrier on approach from a "spot plane" location, this spot plane can be anywhere with any zoom level; note also in this figure that the weather conditions have been changed and smoke is shown, the smoke is dynamic and will be effected by the conditions, e.g., the ship speed and wind direction.
-Figure 10 shows the Harrier on approach showing the view from the cockpit, with the cockpit shown; it is also easy for pilot to move their head in the cockpit, that is, one can move forward so less of the cockpit is seen or move one's head from side-to-side to see in directions other than forward.
+Figure 10 shows an MH-60S on approach to a DDG showing the view from the cockpit, with the cockpit shown.
+It is also easy for the pilot to move their head in the cockpit, that is, one can move forward so less of the cockpit is seen or move one's head from side-to-side to see in directions other than forward.
 This can be done via keyboard commands, the "hat" on many joysticks and simply by moving ones head if wearing a head tracking device.
 See the Movement Tracking Module section for more information.
 Note also that any view from the deck or anywhere else on the ship can be obtained easily and saved for quick recall if desired.